Skip to main content

 console.log('Contract ABI:\n', abi);

 This code reads the Solidity code from the MyContract.sol file, compiles it using solc, and generates the ABI and bytecode for the smart contract.
-It then writes the bytecode to a new file called MyContractBytecode.bin and the contract ABI to MyContractAbi.json.
-And it logs them to the console.
+It then writes the bytecode to a new file called MyContractBytecode.bin and the contract ABI to MyContractAbi.json (these values are also logged to the console).

 Run the following command to compile the Solidity code: